Is Champion Tracking Right for Your Cybersecurity Team?

 Next 👉 Chapter 4: 3 pipeline generation success stories from cybersecurity revenue teams

-Companies like Mimecast, Greenhouse, and Pluralsight use UserGems to reach their revenue goals quickly and efficiently.
+Companies like Mimecast, Greenhouse, and Pluralsight use UserGems to drive pipeline generation from champion job changes.
+They re-engage buyers who already know their product.

 {{cybersec-guide-cta-1}}